QuayeDNA/ExamScriptTracking/USER_MANUAL.md

 **Web Dashboard:**

 1. Navigate to the dashboard URL (e.g., `https://examtrack.yourdomain.com`)
-2. Enter your email and temporary password
+2. Enter your **email address or phone number** and temporary password
 3. Click **Login**
 4. You'll be prompted to change your password